Compass x Glide

 Remember that reiterating goals often ensures that teams are working towards a shared vision.

-Its important to allign your efforts with the goals that other team members have set out to accomplish.
+Its important to align your efforts with the goals that other team members have set out to accomplish.
 A design system is an ongoing project, establishing a strong foundation that teams can rely on will help promote the design system throughout the org.